 The Fourth Amendment's rules only apply to government actors.
 Private people do not fall under the Fourth Amendment's restrictions.
 For example, your Fourth Amendment rights do not apply if your neighbor searches your home.
 But, the search would violate your rights if your neighbor worked as a police officer for a law enforcement agency.

 The government cannot present evidence discovered from an illegal search at trial.
 This "exclusionary rule" aims to deter police officers from conducting unreasonable searches.
 But, opponents of the exclusionary rule argue that it frees guilty criminals on technicalities.

 Seized property gotten through illegal searches sometimes leads police to discover other evidence.
 But, when police take evidence while violating the Fourth Amendment, it is not accepted.
 This is the "fruit of the poisonous tree" doctrine.
 It prevents government actors from conducting unreasonable searches.
 If police know the court will exclude any evidence seized during an illegal search, they have an incentive to make sure the search is valid.

 Here are a few examples to illustrate the exclusionary rule and the fruit of the poisonous tree doctrine:

 Officer Joe suspects that Chris is selling drugs.
-Without a warrant, Officer Joe walks into Chris' house and finds drugs and a scale on the kitchen table.
-Officer Joe arrests Chris, but the judge throws out the evidence of the drugs and scale on the basis of the exclusionary rule.
+Without a warrant, Officer Joe enters Chris' house and finds drugs and a scale on the kitchen table.
+Officer Joe also finds a map of locations throughout the city where Chris stores illegal weapons.
+Officer Joe collects the drugs, scale, and weapons and arrests Chris.

 - Judges may consider the evidence when determining a sentence after a conviction